rust-lang/book/src/ch01-01-installation.md

 ### Installing on Windows

-If you're on Windows, please go to [rustup.rs](https://rustup.rs/) and follow the instructions to download rustup-init.exe.
-Run that and follow the rest of the instructions.
+On Windows, go to [https://rustup.rs](https://rustup.rs/)<!-- ignore --> and follow the instructions to download rustup-init.exe.
+Run that and follow the rest of the instructions it gives you.

 The rest of the Windows-specific commands in the book will assume that you are using `cmd` as your shell.
 If you use a different shell, you may be able to run